Schumzy/R_RESTApi/docs/MLserver.md

 When connected to your remote Linux machine via ssh, run the administration utility using the following shell commands:

-`cd /usr/lib64/microsoft-r/rserver/o16n/9.1.0/Microsoft.RServer.Utils.AdminUtil`
+`cd /opt/microsoft/mlserver/9.2.1/o16n/Microsoft.RServer.Utils.AdminUtil`
-`sudo dotnet Microsoft.RServer.Utils.AdminUtil.dll`
+`sudo dotnet Microsoft.MLServer.Utils.AdminUtil.dll`

 Then do the following (these instructions are given [here](https://docs.microsoft.com/en-us/machine-learning-server/install/operationalize-r-server-one-box-config) (Section "How to perform a one-box configuration", Number 2. as well)):